Aeolus Gyrocopter

 • Rev.1:

-• resized the prop engines to do a better job of canceling each other’s torque rotation including the vertical rotation caused by the dissymmetry of lift in the main rotor.
-Still not perfect though, as the magnitude of those forces is a function of altitude (air density), hence the need for trim adjustment of the propeller with altitude.
-Moreover, sometimes the craft is spawned having a strong tendency to bank on the left.
+• Resized the prop engines to more effectively cancel each other’s torque rotation, including the vertical rotation caused by the dissymmetry of lift in the main rotor.
+Still not perfect, as the magnitude of those forces is a function of altitude (air density), hence the need for trim adjustment of the propeller with altitude.
+Moreover, sometimes the craft is spawned with a strong tendency to bank to the left.
 Unfortunately, I haven’t figured out the cause.
-On those occasions you just have to relaunch.
+On those occasions, you just have to relaunch.

-• Unluckily, the initial version including the rotor tilting device didn’t work satisfactory enough to be published.
-The hinges, the linkages and the whole thing was way too bendy under the stress requiring much more control inputs especially in the absence of a joystick.
-Seems KSP just hates 100% rigid joints which is ridiculous.
-I picked the reaction wheels instead, which, in conjunction with SAS gives a much confortable control using just the keyboard.
+• Unfortunately, the initial version, including the rotor tilting device, didn’t work satisfactorily enough to be published.
+The hinges, linkages, and the whole assembly were way too bendy under stress, requiring much more control inputs, especially in the absence of a joystick.
+It seems KSP just dislikes 100% rigid joints, which is ridiculous.
+I opted for reaction wheels instead, which, in conjunction with SAS, provides much more comfortable control using just the keyboard.

 • For some unknown reasons (and totally unintended) the battery that was supposed to power the engines never get drained; the craft can fly forever

-• The gyro also has a bit of a wheel-borrowing problem I could’t address without sacrificing other flight characteristics
+• The gyro also has a bit of a wheel-borrowing problem I couldn’t address without sacrificing other flight characteristics

 swipe to switch images, tap to close